unreliablecode/unreliablecode/README.md

 # Hey there, I'm unreliablecode! 👋

 Welcome to my GitHub profile!
 I'm a passionate and multi-talented individual with a strong background in programming, microcontroller coding, networking engineering, and electrical engineering.
-I'm currently a student at Politeknik Caltex Riau, where I'm honing my skills and expanding my knowledge.

 ## 🚀 What I Do